Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

 **Warning**: Executing the scripts below requires approximately **32GB** of VRAM.
 If your hardware does not meet this requirement, you may need to adjust the [Arguments](#Arguments) accordingly.

 ### Step 1.
 Diffusion
-One-click execution to train the model and generate images:
+One-click execution to train the Diffusion model and generate images:
  ```bash
  bash run_diffusion.sh
  ```